popphp/popphp/README.md

 ];
 ```

-Option values will populate the `$options` parameter like this:
+Option values will populate the `$options` parameter in key/value pairs, like this:

 ```bash
 foo [-n|--name=]